 How To Go Bird Watching on Tybee Island

 The island’s many nature trails host a variety of birds.
 McQueen’s Trail and the Sally Pearce Nature Trail are great places to spot warblers, the Painted Bunting and other vocal birds.
 Look (and listen) for these from spring through summer along the edges of the woodlands.
 In the winter, at the mouth of the river, you can see loons, pelicans, ruddy ducks and cormorants.

-Take a boat or kayak for a ride through Tybee’s intracoastal waterways and marshlands to glimpse the Black and Yellow Crowned Night Heron, Great Blue Heron, Green Heron, Great Egret, Snowy Egret, Louisiana Heron, Osprey, Brown Pelican, and so many more.
+Take a boat or kayak for a ride through Tybee’s intracoastal waterways and marshlands to glimpse the Black and Yellow Crowned Night Heron, Great Blue Heron, Green Heron, Great Egret, Snowy Egret, Louisiana Heron, Osprey, Brown Pelican and so many more.
 Be sure to paddle past the Cockspur Lighthouse for a great view of birds sunning themselves on the rocks!

 Fort Pulaski is a 5,600-acre national monument that is home to over 200 species of birds.
 The marsh that surrounds the fort and nearby Lazaretto Creek Bridge is a great place to spot Sparrows as well as Marsh Wrens throughout the year.
 Wear your walking shoes because there are plenty of trails along the perimeter where you can spot a flock of Cedar Waxwings, warbiers and the Painted Bunting.
 During the winter months, waterfowl can be seen throughout the area.
 On the bridge leading to the fort, look out for Forester’s Terns lining the railing, almost like your own little welcome party!